 The new Apple iPad was titled the new way to produce content.

-But that seemed a bit far fetch considering the configuration and hardware spec, no camera for instance.
+But that seemed a bit far fetched considering the configuration and hardware spec, no camera for instance.

-Everyone quickly realized that this tool is for consuming content, lots of types of rich media will be the biggest segment.
+Everyone quickly realized that this new media ‘tool’ is for consuming content, loads and loads of types of rich media will be my bet.

 Yes it has the potential of a book reader but lets face it, LED display is not good for book reading its good for movie watching.

 looking at all the information around i think we missed the big picture.

 Apple business path is missing in most of the talks and the focus is on the purchasers and what will you be able to do with iPad or the ways it will be delivered.

 Apple in my opinion is looking for the new iPhone trick.

 if you are not aware of the iPhone trick i will elaborate a bit, when the iPhone came out Apple bundled it with a store, the application store, this step was based on the success of the iTunes store when the iPod ruled the world.

 The business move was to diminish the telephones company to a mere pipe supplying Apples content to the Apple hardware, the traditional way was that the phone company sold you the content and not the phone manufacturer.
 Apple turn the table and AT&T were pissed, they now lost a big margin and have to upgrade the hardware to support the traffic, but they got loads of money for that data traffic.